-While the cause for a pay gap can differ between companies, publishing and monitoring pay gaps alone can help employers identify reasons for their gap and should help them develop action plans to tackle the causes, the spokesperson tells The Independent.
+While the cause of a pay gap can differ between companies, publishing and monitoring pay gaps can help employers identify reasons for their gap and should help them develop action plans to tackle the causes, the spokesperson tells The Independent.

 “For example, if women are mainly at lower-paid levels in the organisation, the employer might want to develop a positive action plan to encourage and support women to apply for more senior roles,” they suggest.